xinity/dcos-docs-site/pages/1.11/installing/trial/aws/basic/index.md

 title: Running DC/OS on AWS EC2 Basic
 menuWeight: 5
 excerpt: Creating a DC/OS cluster for AWS using DC/OS templates

-enterprise: true
 ---

 You can create a DC/OS cluster for Amazon Web Services (AWS) by using the DC/OS templates on AWS CloudFormation.

 These instructions provide a basic AWS CloudFormation template that creates a DC/OS cluster that is suitable for demonstrations and POCs.
 This is the fastest way to get started with the DC/OS templates for AWS CloudFormation.

-For a complete set of DC/OS configuration options, see the [Advanced AWS Install Guide](/1.11/installing/ent/cloud/aws/advanced/).
+For a complete set of DC/OS configuration options, see the [Advanced AWS Install Guide](/1.11/installing/trial/aws/advanced/).

 **Important:** Upgrades are not supported with this installation method.